swaminathanj/ml/lab/08_knn_nb_impl.md

 14. KNN is supposed to be computationally intensive for large datasets.
 Did  you observe this?

 # Part 2: Naive Bayes implementation
-15. Implement Naive Bayes algorithm (multinomial) or download existing implementation and make sure you understand it.
+15. Implement Naive Bayes algorithm (all features are discrete) or download existing implementation and make sure you understand it.
 16. Train your algorithm for the example given in [Geeks-for-geeks](https://www.geeksforgeeks.org/machine-learning/naive-bayes-classifiers/) and check its predictions.
 17. Repeat the predictions with Scikit-learn and TensorFlow NB classifiers and tabulate them against your implementation.
 18. Write down your observations based on the above experiments.
+19. (Optional) Modify your implementation to compute likelihood for continuous data (Guassian distribution given mu and sigma).
+Python libraries can do this.
+You have to do some prompting and tinkering to get this.
+20. (Optional) If features are not independent, Naive Bayes algorithn cannot predict that well.
+Can you prove this with an appropriate dataset?